lukensmall/pkg_ping/README.md

 -h will print the "help" options.

 -l (letter ell) will automatically loop a specified integer number of times if there are repeated 'ftplist' download errors.
+   It will randomly select a different mirror each time it runs.
    It will return a value of 2 when the looping is exhausted.
 If it isn't specified, a 20x loop will be started. when it loops, it will detect if the last argv argument starts with "-l" if it does, it will ignore it to minimize the -l arguments.
 Then, in the instance of the first time, it will append a "-l19" to loop 19 more times.
-You may specify up to "-l 9999"
+   You may specify up to "-l 9999" It won't loop unless it needs to do so.

 -O will override and search for snapshot mirrors if it is a release; and will search for release mirrors if it a snapshot.
    Useful when you are running a pre-release snapshot without available release mirrors or...are just curious?